 Among the most common hand injuries requiring hand surgery are the following:

-If our board-certified plastic and reconstructive surgeon, Dr. Goldberg, is conducting surgery to reconstruct an injured hand, he will focus on restoring function and appearance, a task that can be quite challenging depending on the extent of the injury.
+If our board-certified plastic surgeon, Dr. Goldberg, is conducting surgery to reconstruct an injured hand, he will focus on restoring function and appearance, a task that can be quite challenging depending on the extent of the injury.
 Once X rays and other medical testing are completed, Dr. Goldberg will proceed with one or more of the following surgical techniques: grafting, flap surgery, replantation or transplantation.

 Grafting is used to transfer tissue from a donor site on the body to the wound site, including skin, bone, nerves, or other tissue.
 If Dr. Goldberg decides that the tissue to be transferred should have its own blood supply, flap surgery is conducted.
 Microsurgery may be used to anastomose, or connect the blood vessels from the flap and the donor site, a technique that is conducted with magnification.
 Replantation or translantation are procedures administered for patients with amputated fingers, usually with microsurgery.